durasj/website/README.md

 Repo for my simple personal portfolio hosted at [duras.me](https://duras.me).
 There isn't a lot to see, but you are still free to look around.

-Content is managed as directory structure with markdown files and photos.
+Content is managed as directory structure with markdown files and images.

 ```
-|- content/ - Projects - each in its own dir with content.md and photos subdir
+|- content/ - Projects - each in its own dir with content.md
+|- public/  - Static files like pictures for each project
 |- cypress/ - Cypress E2E test files.
-|- src/     - Source code - scss and ts(x) - each component in its own dir incl. unit test
+|- src/     - Source code - ts(x) - basic Next.js files incl. unit tests
-|- static/  - Static files copied as-is to dist/
-|- testing/ - Files related to unit testing like mocks and coverage.
 |- *.*      - Configuration files and other files.
 ```